 This training seminar is one of several seminars and workshops we present concerning compliance with the Sarbanes-Oxley Act.
 This seminar provides a timely, one-day summary designed for controllers, C-level executives, finance managers, attorneys, IT professionals, CPAs, auditors and department heads.
 Learn how organizations can create and sustain internal control over financial reporting (ICFR).
 Your goal may be to comply with Sarbanes-Oxley Section 404 or to sustain your internal controls as a "Best Practice" without breaking your budget.
 Improve your situation by having a comprehensive set of internal controls!

-Cost of this seminar is $495 per attendee.
-Each attendee will receive 8 hours of CPE credit.
+Each attendee will receive 4 Ethics CPE Hours.
 A certificate of completion will be provided.

 Benefits of Attending